kestra-io/docs/content/blogs/2022-11-19-create-data-pipeline-bigquery-google-cloud.md

 printHeader: true
 ```

-Inputs for flow execution in Kestra can be provided either via the UI or Curl.
-A complete API with a sample Curl command for automating the execution from another application is shown below:
+Inputs for flow execution in Kestra can be provided either via the UI or when executing the flow via an API call, for example using the `curl` command.
+Here is an example `curl` command that you can use to execute the flow from other applications:

 ```yaml
 inputs: